nv-tlabs/ATISS/README.md

 [matplotlib](https://matplotlib.org/) for the colormaps.
 Note that [simple-3dviz](http://simple-3dviz.com) provides a lightweight and easy-to-use scene viewer using [wxpython](https://www.wxpython.org/).
-If you wish you use our scripts for visualizing the reconstructed primitives, you will need to also install [wxpython](https://anaconda.org/anaconda/wxpython).
+If you wish you use our scripts for visualizing the generated scenes, you will need to also install [wxpython](https://anaconda.org/anaconda/wxpython).
 Note that for all the renderings in the paper we used NVIDIA's [OMNIVERSE](https://www.nvidia.com/en-us/omniverse/).